 However, there are some exceptions which may mean notification is not required for certain eligible data breaches.

-The OAIC has also provided guidelines on the new scheme, which can be accessed here.
+The OAIC has also provided guidelines on the new scheme.

 How to notify the Australian Information Commissioner (“Commissioner”)